codacy/docs/docs/codacy-api/examples/adding-people-to-codacy-programmatically.md

 # Adding people to Codacy programmatically

 There are scenarios where manually adding people on the Codacy UI is inconvenient or time-consuming.
-For example, you're adding a large number of people to Codacy, such as when initially onboarding all developers within a team.
+For example, you're adding many people to Codacy, such as when initially onboarding all developers within a team.

 To add people programmatically, use Codacy's API v3 endpoint [addPeopleToOrganization](https://app.codacy.com/api/api-docs#addpeopletoorganization) by performing an HTTP POST request to `/people`, specifying a list of email addresses in the body of the request: